 The good news is like body size, the range of acceptable sizes to most people falls within a fairly narrow spectrum.
 I’ll list the common range of size and their attributes and how they might contribute or detract from your common playing style.

-Necks are available in a number of different shapes; half-round or “C” shaped, a portion of an ellipse which is very closely related to a “C”, a triangular “V” shape or a flattened “C” or “V” shape.
+Necks are available in a number of different shapes; half-round or “C” shaped, "D" shaped, “V” shape or a flattened “C” or “V” shape.
 If your playing style is one that rests the back of the neck in your palm or the fleshy area between the thumb and forefinger with your thumb often wrapped over the top a “C” , elliptical or flattened “V” shape will probably be most comfortable for you.
 Bear in mind, that the neck is tapered, growing larger as it approaches the bridge from the nut so a half-round is not a constant radius like holding a pipe, but more like splitting a baseball bat lengthwise with the radius growing larger as it approaches the body.
 Most people like and are comfortable with a "C" shaped neck.

 The “V” shaped neck or modified “V” was popular on some vintage guitars and still preferred by some.
 Players with small hands might find that it is easier to use the back side of the “V” to anchor their thumb to give them more pressure and leverage for barre chords.
 A “V” is also better if paired with a more narrow fingerboard.
 Some feel that the “V” wedges too tightly in the web of the thumb/forefinger and hinders their movement.

 A flattened “C”, ellipse or flattened “V” works for some, particularly those who play fingerstyle with their thumb pressing in the center of the neck and their hand dropping below the fingerboard with an arched wrist.
 Most classical and jazz players tend to play with this hand position.